Town Council, August 25, 2011

 Goal 3 (Education – Work with staff on Public Art education programs and build a community where citizens and businesses alike recognize public art projects and the value of public art to our shared community vision)was implemented through the following activities:

-- Board and Teen Council liaisons collected citizen comments on current downtown projects, as well as future capital projects, during the Lazy Daze and Spring Daze festivals and Cary at Sunset event.
+- Board and Teen Council liaisons collected citizen comments on current downtown projects, as well as future capital projects, during the Lazy Daze and Spring Daze festivals.

 - Provided outreach to community groups and citizens on the Town’s public art projects at Heart of Cary Association meetings, Cary Rotary Club meetings, Teen Council Board & membership meetings, and Cary Visual Art Board and committee meetings.